New military leadership realizes regime change experiment has 'failed' (Imran Khan) - ExBulletin

 Khan further stated that the former COAS had close ties to Prime Minister Shehbaz Sharif and that they “conspired”, and as a result “regime change took place”.

-According to the ousted prime minister, Pakistan’s economy has gone into freefall and the country is facing the worst political and economic crisis in its history.
+According to the ousted Prime Minister, the Pakistani economy has collapsed and the country is facing the worst political and economic crisis in its history.

 Sharing his views on his demand for general elections, the PTI leader said that the organization of “free and fair elections is no longer possible” as the credibility of the Election Commission of Pakistan (ECP) as that impartial electoral body has been destroyed.